 The Chief Constable, in conjunction with the PCC, maintains a multi-year financial strategy to deliver efficient and effective financial management for the organisation.
-The provision of the three-year financial settlement in 2022/23 has assisted with medium term financial planning however recent economic conditions have increased the level of uncertainty for future cost pressures significantly.

 The longer-term financial position is reviewed regularly based on best estimates of the likely level of cost pressures, grant income and council tax receipts.
-Based on this environment and further savings of c £18.9m are currently forecast to be required for the period to 2026/27.
-This is a significant challenge for the Constabulary and work is already underway to develop plans on how these can be achieved.
+Based on this environment, further savings of c. £16.9m are currently forecast to be required for the period to 2026/27.
+This is in addition to the £5.9m of savings that will be delivered in 2024/25 and represents a significant challenge for the Constabulary.

+Business planning programmes are underway to develop proposals for how the further savings can be achieved.

 The Constabulary and PCC have a proven track record, as recognised by both HMIC and external audit reports, in their ability to identify and deliver financial savings and it is anticipated that this will continue.
-However, as the economic position becomes more difficult, it will be increasingly challenging to find savings on the scale required.
+However, as the economic position continues to be extremely challenging, it will be increasingly difficult to find savings on the scale required.

-The level of funding and demand pressures for 2022/23 and future years remains uncertain.
+The level of funding and demand pressures for 2024/25 and future years remains uncertain.